canonical/ubuntu-pro-client/docs/explanations/apt_messages.md

   of the `apt-get` command:

   ```
-  CAUTION: Your UA Infra: ESM service expired on 10 Sep 2021.
+  CAUTION: Your Ubuntu Pro: ESM Infra service expired on 10 Sep 2021.
   Renew UA subscription at https://ubuntu.com/advantage to ensure
   continued security coverage for your applications.
   Your grace period will expire in 8 days.